Vice-chancellor: England, Wales and Northern Ireland

+Some institutions without university status also use "vice chancellor" in the title of their head, such as the Walbrook Institute London, which uses "Vice-Chancellor and Chief Executive Officer".

 India

 In India, most central and state level universities have a titular head called chancellor who is either the President of India or an eminent person appointed by the Government of India (in central universities) or state governors (in state universities).
 The de facto head of a university is the vice-chancellor, the highest paid official of the university.
 Next in command are more than one pro-vice-chancellor in charge of academic as well as administrative and financial affairs.
 In deemed universities and institutes of national importance, the head of the institution is either called director general or director, the latter designation being more commonly used in academic terms in the subcontinent.
 Among the State Universities, The state ministers are de-facto pro-vice-chancellors of universities of professional Importance.
 Eg. The State Minister for Medical and Health Care will be the de-facto pro-vice-chancellor of the state medical university.